Protecting your confidentiality

 For more information about routine and non-routine uses and disclosures of your health information, see MIT Medical’s Notice of Privacy Practices (PDF).

-MIT Medical participates in two HIPAA-compliant nationwide health-information networks: CommonWell Health Alliance and Surescripts.
-These networks allow participating providers to access your records in a HIPAA-compliant way in case you need to receive care when you are away from MIT Medical.
+MIT Medical partners with HIPAA-compliant nationwide health-information networks, which allow us and participating providers to share your records in HIPAA-compliant ways so that you can get the care you need, wherever you are.
 To opt out of these services, download the following form and return it to the address listed on the form.

 If you are an MIT student and are age 18 or older, we cannot share information about your medical care with parents or other family members unless you want them to be involved, or unless they need to be involved, such as in the case of a serious and imminent threat to the health or safety of you or others or a condition that renders you unable to make decisions about your own healthcare.

 We encourage you to review our privacy practices.
 Notice of Privacy Practices for MIT Medical (PDF)

 If you have questions or concerns, please contact one of our privacy officers at firstname.lastname@example.org.